 - Additional Info – Classically Styled Dark Ride, Without a Modern Twist!

 What is The Little Mermaid ~ Ariel’s Undersea Adventure Review

 Ariels Undersea Adventure is a Disney Dark Ride themed on the Disney Favourite the Little Mermaid, a real favorite of ours.
 The ride follows the events of the original film more or less exactly and it does so in the format of a traditional Disney Dark ride.
-Large animated sets and scenes simply re-tell the story in an old fashioned Disney Style.
-It is nice to see Disney going back to their roots with new rides and not just relying on tech and innovation to wow it’s guests but using some real old school Imagineering to bring the story to life.
+Large animated sets and scenes simply re-tell the story in an old-fashioned Disney Style.
+It is nice to see Disney going back to its roots with new rides and not just relying on tech and innovation to wow its guests but using some real old-school Imagineering to bring the story to life.